worktheclock/replit.github.io/tutorials/26-pdf-report-generator-from-spreadsheet.md

                         "report.pdf"), "F")
 ```

-To ensure that your PDF opens correctly, open your Repl's website in a new tab.
+To ensure that your PDF opens correctly, open your repl's website in a new tab.

 ![Replit browser open in new tab](/images/tutorials/26-pdf-report-generator/replit-browser-open-in-new-tab.png)